 Moving to Croatia

-Croatia is one of Europe’s youngest countries, having only gained independence from Yugoslavia in 1991.
-Expats relocating to Croatia will find a geographically diverse country, and with its spectacular Adriatic coastline, thickly forested mountains and Mediterranean climate, it is easy to see why the country is growing in popularity as an expat destination.
+Croatia is one of Europe’s youngest countries.
+Expats relocating to Croatia will find a geographically diverse country.
+With its spectacular Adriatic coastline, thickly forested mountains and Mediterranean climate, it is easy to see why the country is growing in popularity as an expat destination.

 Most expats in Croatia live in the capital, Zagreb, or Dubrovnik.
-However, with the continual growth of Croatia’s tourism industry, there are more and more people who move to Croatia to set up businesses along the coast as well as in smaller rural areas.
+However, with the continual growth of the country's tourism industry, there are more and more people who move to Croatia to set up businesses along the coast, as well as in smaller rural areas.

 Despite Croatia’s slow economic growth and somewhat poor infrastructure, the government’s liberal attitude towards business has served to attract foreign investment, especially since the end of the Croatian War of Independence in 1995.